The Allstate Sugar Bowl Believes in Champions

 But the list of champions extends well past the football game.
 Since its inception in 1934, the Allstate Sugar Bowl has given opportunities to young athletes in many amateur sporting events.

-The organization sponsors more than 50 competitions around the Greater New Orleans area and Louisiana.
+The organization has sponsored a long list of competitions around the Greater New Orleans area and Louisiana.
 These include events in baseball, basketball, bowling, cross country, football, golf, gymnastics, lacrosse, powerlifting, regatta/sailing, road racing, soccer, softball, swimming, tennis, track & field, volleyball and wrestling.

 The Sugar Bowl also sponsors the Manning Award for the top collegiate quarterback in the country, the Eddie Robinson Award for the national coach of the year, the New Orleans Chapter of the National Football Foundation and College Hall of Fame, the Greater New Orleans Sports Hall of Fame and a free annual youth clinic for more than 400 children.